ibell/pdsim/doc/install_build.rst

 **LINUX/OSX** :

 Your operating system should already come with git.
-You should not need to do anything extra
+You should not need to do anything extra.
+You might need to install g++ via your package manager (e.g., on debian-based distros: ``sudo apt-get install g++``)

 Anaconda/Miniconda
 ------------------